SiulRek/pcb-defect-detection/source/load_raw_data/README.md

 - [dataset_serialization.py](dataset_serialization.py): This module includes utilities for serializing TensorFlow datasets containing image-label pairs into TFRecord-compatible objects and saving these objects to TFRecord files.
 It also has the capability to load the TFRecord files again to recreate the dataset.

+- [kaggle_dataset.py](kaggle_dataset.py) [[1]](#references): This script creates a Pandas DataFrame by reading XML annotations and photos from the Kaggle PCB defect dataset.
+It also includes the ability to turn this DataFrame into a TensorFlow Dataset and serialize it to TFRecord file for future use.

-- [deep_pcb_tangali5201.py](deep_pcb_tangali5201.py): Tangali5201 provided the deepPCB dataset for this script.
+- [deep_pcb_tangali5201.py](deep_pcb_tangali5201.py) [[2]](#references): Tangali5201 provided the deepPCB dataset for this script.
 It has functions for reading dataset information, constructing pandas DataFrames for training and testing, creating a training and testing TensorFlow dataset and serializing this datasets to TFRecord files for future use.

-- [kaggle_dataset.py](kaggle_dataset.py): This script creates a Pandas DataFrame by reading XML annotations and photos from the Kaggle PCB defect dataset.
-It also includes the ability to turn this DataFrame into a TensorFlow Dataset and serialize it to TFRecord file for future use.

 - [create_tf_records_local.py](create_tf_records_local.py): This script automates the TensorFlow record generation for the PCB defect detection datasets.
 It interfaces with the Kaggle and deep_pcb_tangali5201 datasets, making it easier to generate TFRecord files.

+## References

+[1] A. Khatova, "PCB Defects: Dataset for Machine Learning Analysis of Printed Circuit Board Defects", Kaggle, 2021.
+[Online].
+Available: https://www.kaggle.com/datasets/akhatova/pcb-defects/data.
+Accessed December 4, 2023.

+[2] S. Tang, "DeepPCB: A Dataset and Benchmark for PCB Defect Detection Using Deep Learning", GitHub Repository, 2020.
+[Online].
+Available: https://github.com/tangsanli5201/DeepPCB/tree/master.
+Accessed December 4, 2023.